cksource/mrgit/README.md

 Pulls changes in existing repositories.

-If any dependency is missing, the command will install it too.
+If any dependency is missing, the command will not be executed.

 Examples: